 Ashley Calhoun, manager to Grammy Award winning record producer Rahki, has written the Music Business Curriculum for Recording Connection.
 This in-depth study of the business behind “the business” jumps in and explains the objectives of the behind the scene players in the industry.
 Like gears in a clock, key players and departments work together to bring music to the airwaves or to other markets via digital distribution and placements in movies and media.

 Many people dream of careers in the music industry but never have the chance of gaining an understanding of how things operate.
 Personality, collaboration, leadership, humor and people-smarts tend to go a long way anywhere in music.
 From A&R to promotions, to management, a real, usable education requires understanding the objectives, the ways in which the many components fit together, and possessing the necessary stamina it takes to get things done.

 So how did the new curriculum come about?
 In a recent interview, Ashley told us:

-I manage Rahki…who’s one of the mentors for the Recording Connection, so each month we generally bring on an apprentice for him, and we work really closely with Brian Kraft, the Chief Operations Officer, and the school.
+I manage Rahki…who’s one of the mentors for the Recording Connection, so each month we generally bring on an apprentice for him, and we work really closely with Consultant Brian Kraft, and the school.
 And Brian and I just got to know each other, we had a couple of really great meetings, and he just picked my brain on the music business and what I do day-to-day, and expressed that he wanted to build out this program, and asked if I’d be interested in contributing.

 The Music Business Curriculum explores A&R, Marketing, Publicity, Promotion, Sales, Business, Publishing, and Management for artists as well as composers and producers.
 When asked about how people should decide what area of the business they should be angling to get into Ashley advises: